Advanced level English - Britain

 In spite of its problems - in spite of Brexit, in spite of its congested cities, its climate, its understaffed hospitals, and the poor conditions in the socially-deprived areas of certain cities – there is an image of liberal Britain that shines like an Eldorado, a land of milk and honey, a land of opportunity, where the people are all rich and welcoming.
 It is an image that is popular in the imaginations of millions of men, women and children living in poor or repressive countries all over the world.In addition, many imagine that Britain is a country where they will be easily understood, given that millions of people all over the world, even in poor countries, have learned enough English to get by with.
 They also believe that it is easy to avoid being caught in Britain, as people in the UK do not carry identity cards.

 Britain is seen as a land of prosperity, a land of freedom and fairness, a land of hope and opportunity, and a land which is reputed to be more hospitable than most to stateless homeless refugees arriving across its borders.
-And to a certain degree, the image that these would-be immigrants have of the United Kingdom is based on fact, even if it is exaggerated fact.
+And up to a point, the image that these would-be immigrants have of the United Kingdom is based on fact, even if it is exaggerated fact.

 The reality

 The reality is rather different.
-There are lots of jobs in Britain… there are plenty of good jobs that are well paid; but while most people in Britain enjoy a very good lifestyle… there are many more who hardly earn enough to live on, and the number of people in the UK living in poverty keeps increasing.
-Many illegal immigrants end up living in poor conditions, constantly hiding from the police, doing unpleasant work, and earning much less than they imagined.
-Illegal immigrants have to take what jobs they can find, often hard jobs that are paid below minimum wage.
-Many wish they had not come.Since the Brexit referendum, there has also been an increase in racism and intolerance in Britain – though the vast majority of people in Britain remain tolerant and are not racist.
+There are lots of jobs in Britain… there are plenty of good jobs that are well paid; but while many people in Britain enjoy a very good lifestyle… there are many more who hardly earn enough to live on, and the number of people in the UK living in poverty keeps rising.
+Many illegal immigrants, even refugees, end up living in poor conditions, hiding from the police, doing unpleasant work, and earning much less than they imagined.
+Illegal immigrants have to take what jobs they can find, often hard jobs that are paid below minimum wage.... and there are plenty who are willing to exploit them.
+Once they discover the reality, many who have entered Britain illegally wish they had not come.While the vast majority of people in Britain remain tolerant and are not racist, there has been an increase in racism and intolerance in Britain, most notably since the Brexit referendum

 The people-traffickers